silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 **Goal:** how to wire up [split mongo](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO) asap with as little risk as possible?

 **Real goal:** how to get [RESTful api](https://github.com/edx/edx-platform/wiki/RESTful-course-and-xblock-API) asap for SPOCs and other uses?
+This api depends upon split mongo or at least a full integration of the new Locator syntax.

 In particular, @rrubin says he wants to see these RESTful API use cases running: